SaaS Management FAQ

 Why is SaaS renewal management important?

-SaaS subscriptions typically renew automatically, often with price increases, unless organizations actively manage renewals.
-Without renewal management, organizations continue paying for applications they no longer need, miss opportunities to negotiate better terms, and face unexpected cost increases.
-Effective renewal management requires knowing when subscriptions renew, reviewing usage before renewals to right-size quantities, and negotiating with vendors while you still have leverage (before the renewal date passes).
+SaaS subscriptions typically auto-renew, often with price increases, unless actively managed.
+Without renewal management, organizations pay for applications they no longer need, miss negotiation windows, and face surprise cost increases.
+Effective renewal management means knowing when subscriptions renew, reviewing usage before renewals to right-size quantities, and negotiating with vendors while leverage still exists.

 What should you review before SaaS renewals?